appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-PRO-Windows/Menu/Tools/index.md

 ### Show Hosts File:

-The hosts file is located in the `C:\Windows\System32\drivers\etc` directory, it maps host names to the IP address of your PC.
+The hosts file is located in the "C:\Windows\System32\drivers\etc" directory, it maps host names to the IP address of your PC.
 The host file contains the host names.
-Host entries created by MAMP PRO are marked by “# MAMP PRO - Do NOT remove this entry!”.
+Host entries created by MAMP PRO are marked by "# MAMP PRO - Do NOT remove this entry!".
 These will disappear when Apache is shut down.

----